marcomicera/distributed-k8s/doc/README.md

 The base [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) file of this repository [`yaml/base/dk8s-pkb-cronjob.yaml`](../yaml/base/dk8s-pkb-cronjob.yaml) mainly executes [PerfKit Benchmarker](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker), which in turn needs to launch benchmarks in Docker containers so that the [Kubernetes](https://kubernetes.io/) scheduler can allocate those onto pods.
 [`marcomicera/dk8s-cronjob`](https://hub.docker.com/r/marcomicera/dk8s-cronjob) and [`marcomicera/dk8s-pkb`](https://hub.docker.com/r/marcomicera/dk8s-pkb) are the Docker images launched by the [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) and [PerfKit Benchmarker](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker), respectively.
 The latter takes care of resolving most of the dependencies needed by benchmarks so that [PerfKit Benchmarker](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker) will not waste any other time doing so.

-The former
+Instead, the former:
 1. installs the [Kubernetes](https://kubernetes.io/) command-line tool `kubectl`, and
-1. downloads [this repository](https://github.com/marcomicera/distributed-k8s), which also contains the previously-mentioned [PerfKit Benchmarker fork](https://github.com/marcomicera/PerfKitBenchmarker) as a git submodule.
+1. downloads [this repository](https://github.com/marcomicera/distributed-k8s), which also contains the previously-mentioned [PerfKit Benchmarker fork](https://github.com/marcomicera/PerfKitBenchmarker) as a `git` submodule.

 ### [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) files and their structure
 [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) is a tool included in `kubectl` that allows users to customize [Kubernetes](https://kubernetes.io/) objects.
 In this project, it is mainly used to: